-And in some traditions, these are inscribed or painted with special mantras and ancient symbols.
+In some traditions, the beads are also inscribed or painted with special mantras and ancient symbols.

 The necklaces used by Buddhists, Hindus, and some Sikhs traditionally contain 108 beads.

 However, in later years, various Buddhist sects could either retain all 108 beads, or divide them into consecutive twos and fours, for brevity or informality, so that they would then consist of 18, 27, 54 or the full 108.
-A decorative tassel is sometimes added, along with talismans or amulets depending on local traditions.
+A decorative tassel, talismans, or amulets are also added sometimes, depending on local traditions.

 What is the Significance of 108?

-There are numerous explanations for why there are 108 beads, but the number 108 carries special religious significance in several Hindu and Buddhist traditions, including Tibetan Buddhism.
+There are numerous explanations for why there are specifically 108 beads, because the number 108 carries special religious significance in several Hindu and Buddhist traditions, including Tibetan Buddhism.

 - Renowned mathematicians of Vedic culture viewed 108 as a number of the wholeness of existence.

-- It is believed that there are 108 earthly desires in a human being.
+- It is believed that there are 108 earthly desires in humans.

-- The number 1 represents God, the universe, or a person’s highest truth; 0 stands for humility in spiritual practice and emptiness, and the number 8 represents timelessness or infinity.
+- The number 1 represents God, the universe, or a person’s highest truth; 0 represents humility in spiritual practice and emptiness, and 8 represents timelessness or infinity.

-- The number 108 forms the layout of the sacred texts that are central to eastern philosophy and yoga.
-The Rig Veda consists of 108 chapters, likewise the primary Tantras and Upanishads.
+- 108 forms the layout of sacred texts that are central to eastern philosophy and yoga.
+The Rig Veda consists of 108 chapters, as are the primary Tantras and Upanishads.

-- Their sacred texts are written in Sanskrit, which is comprised of 54 letters, each letter having both the masculine and feminine forms, for a total of 108 letters.
+- These sacred texts are written in Sanskrit, which is comprised of 54 letters.
+Each letter has both masculine and feminine forms, for a total of 108 letters.